AdobeDocs/experience-platform.en/help/destinations/destination-sdk/testing-api/streaming-destinations/render-template-api.md

 >
 >**API endpoint**: `https://platform.adobe.io/data/core/activation/authoring/testing/template/render`

-This page lists and describes all the API operations that you can perform using the `/authoring/testing/template/render` API endpoint, to render exported profiles that match your destination's expected format, based on your [message transformation template](./message-format.md#using-templating).
-For a description of the functionality supported by this endpoint, read [create template](./create-template.md).
+This page lists and describes all the API operations that you can perform using the `/authoring/testing/template/render` API endpoint, to render exported profiles that match your destination's expected format, based on your [message transformation template](../../functionality/destination-server/message-format.md#using-templating).
+For a description of the functionality supported by this endpoint, read [create template](../create-template.md).

 ## Getting started with render template API operations {#get-started}

-Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including how to obtain the required destination authoring permission and required headers.
+Before continuing, please review the [getting started guide](../../getting-started.md) for important information that you need to know in order to successfully make calls to the API, including how to obtain the required destination authoring permission and required headers.

 ## Render exported profiles based on the message transformation template {#render-exported-data}

-You can render exported profiles by making a POST request to the `authoring/testing/template/render` endpoint and providing the destination ID of the destination configuration and the template you created using the [sample template API endpoint](./sample-template-api.md).
+You can render exported profiles by making a POST request to the `authoring/testing/template/render` endpoint and providing the destination ID of the destination configuration and the template you created using the [sample template API endpoint](sample-template-api.md).

 You can start by using a simple template that exports your raw profiles without applying any transformations and then move on to a more complex template, that applies transformations to profiles.
 The syntax for the simple template is: <br> `"template": "{% for profile in input.profiles %}{{profile|raw}}{% endfor %}}"`

 >[!TIP]
 >
 >* The destination ID that you should use here is the `instanceId` that corresponds to a destination configuration, created using the `/destinations` endpoint.
-Refer to the [destination configuration API operations](./destination-configuration-api.md#retrieve-list).
+Refer to [retrieve a destination configuration](../../authoring-api/destination-configuration/retrieve-destination-configuration.md) for more details.

 **API format**